19-inch rack: Rack unit

-The height of a rack can vary from a few inches, such as in a broadcast console, to a floor mounted rack whose interior is 45 rack units (200.2 cm) high.
+The height of a rack can vary from a few inches, such as in a broadcast console, to a floor-mounted rack whose interior is 45 rack units (200.2 cm) high.
 42U is a common configuration.
 Many wall-mounted enclosures for industrial equipment use 19-inch racks.

 Related standards

 10-inch rack

-Some telecommunications and networking equipment is available in a narrower 10" format with the same unit-height as a standard 19"-rack.
+Some telecommunications and networking equipment is available in a narrower 10-inch format with the same unit height as a standard 19-inch rack.

+This standard is also gaining in popularity with hobbyists with limited space at their disposal.

 11-foot frame

-Frames for holding rotary-dial telephone equipment were generally 11 ft 6 in high.
+Frames for holding rotary-dial telephone equipment such as step-by-step telephone switches were generally 11 ft 6 in high.
 A series of studies led to the adoption of frames 7 ft high, with modular widths in multiples of 1 ft 1 in—most often 2 ft 2 in wide.

 ETSI rack

 The ETSI rack is defined by the European Telecommunications Standards Institute (ETS 300 119).
 The distance of the right edge of the right mounting rail to the left edge of the left mounting rail is 535 mm.
 As 535 mm is very close to 21 inches, these racks are sometimes called 21-inch racks.
 The gap between the posts is 500 mm.
 As 19-inch equipment has a maximum width of 17+1/4 in, they can easily be mounted in an ETSI rack by means of an ETSI bracket or adapter plate.

-In contrast to the "19-inch world", ETSI also defined the size of the rack enclosure: the four allowed widths are 150, 300, 600, 900 mm and two allowed depths are 300 and 600 mm.
+In contrast to the 19-inch standards, ETSI also defined the size of the rack enclosure: the four allowed widths are 150, 300, 600, 900 mm and two allowed depths are 300 and 600 mm.
 Hole spacing is 25 mm.